 For example, a puppy loves to chew on things.
 But the problem arises when he starts chewing on your favorite shoes, the sofa, or any other household objects.

-To stop him from chewing and biting things, do not physically punish him.
+Do not physically punish him just to reprimand him for chewing and biting things.
 You must instill in him that what he is doing is not right.
 He must understand that he can only play with the toys that you bought him.

-There are several actions you could take to fix his chewing and biting behaviors.
+You could take several actions to fix his chewing and biting behaviors.
 First, clear the area where your dog usually stays.
 That way, your personal things are out of reach.
 Instead, provide him with chew toys to assuage his need to chew and bite.

 You can also try to keep him on a leash to stop him from chewing and biting things he can get his teeth into.
 A leash would limit his reach and keep him from getting a bite or chewing on anything.
 See to it, though, that his leash is chew-proof, as it might be the next thing he would be chewing or biting.